cdcharlebois/searchable-listview-native/README.md

-# Searchable Listvew Native
+# Filter View

 This widget is the spiritual successor to GridSearch, and adds the ability to configure advanced filtering controls to listviews on native.

 ### Features

-* Implement configurable filtering on a listview on Native
+-   Implement configurable filtering on a listview on Native
-* Model your own filter inputs (using any combination of widgets/nanoflows/attributes)
+-   Model your own filter inputs (using any combination of widgets/nanoflows/attributes)
-* Use those inputs to define dynamic filter constraints via expressions
+-   Use those inputs to define dynamic filter constraints via expressions
-* Apply filters to any datasource (database or nanoflow)
+-   Apply filters to any datasource (database or nanoflow)

 ### Implementation